PostgreSQL replication settings from a MySQL user perspective

 Change the IP address to that of the slave.

-If you create multiple slave DBs, you may need to modify the IP mask, but
+If you are creating multiple slave DBs, you will need to adjust the IP mask accordingly, but

 Editing postgresql.conf

-Here, we will add and change settings related to replication.
+Here, we will add and change the settings related to replication.

 All necessary setting items are commented out, so you can enable them by uncommenting them.

-The setting items required for replication are as follows.
+The settings required for replication are as follows:

 wal_level

-This item sets the degree of information to be included in the wal file.
+This item sets how much information to include in the wal file

 There are three wal levels: minimal, archive, and hot_standby.

-The default is minimal, which is fine during normal operation.
+The default is minimal, which is fine for normal operation.

-When setting up replication, a level higher than archive is required, so this time we will set it to hot_standby.
+To set up replication, you need a level of archive or higher, so in this case we will set it to hot_standby

 wal_level = hot_standby